 I prefer companies, which show fundamental strength in their business model by generating good steady profits, generate a lot of cash from their operations, use this cash to meet their capital expenditure requirement and thereafter, report surplus cash known as free cash flow (FCF).
 The company may choose to return this FCF to its shareholders by dividends or share buy-backs or it may keep it with itself as cash & investments.

 To pick out such companies during my quest to learn about all the companies of Indian stock market, when I saw a company presenting the following picture, I added it to a watchlist so that I may read their annual reports and learn more about their business model in detail later.
-E.g. Pidilite Ltd, which showed that
+E.g. Pidilite Ltd whose consolidated financials showed that

-- It had never witnessed a decline in its sales or profits over the last 10 years.
-The first time it noticed a decline is in 12 months ending June 2020, which might be due to the lock-down following Coronavirus pandemic.
+- The company has never witnessed a decline in its sales and has increased its profits in nine out of the last 10 years.
+The first time it noticed a decline in its sales is in 12 months ending June 2020, which might be due to the lock-down following Coronavirus pandemic.

-- Moreover, the cash flow from operations proved more than sufficient for its capital expenditure of ₹1,502 cr in last 10 years leaving it a surplus of more than ₹5,000 cr.
-The company used this surplus to pay dividends of ₹2,000 cr, repaid majority of its debt and has kept the remaining money as cash + investments of more than 2,300 cr.
+- Moreover, the cash flow from operations proved more than sufficient for its capital expenditure of ₹2,128 in last 10 years leaving it a surplus of more than ₹4,500 cr.
+The company used this surplus to pay dividends of ₹2,000 cr, repaid its debt and has kept the remaining money as cash + investments of more than 1,800 cr.

-- The company has a Self-Sustainable Growth Rate (SSGR) exceeding 50%, which indicates that it can easily fund its sales growth aspirations from its business profits.
+- The company has a Self-Sustainable Growth Rate (SSGR) exceeding 35%, which indicates that it can easily fund its sales growth aspirations easily from its business profits.

 - The company has never made any profits in the last 10 years.